 The Eurydice network supports and facilitates European cooperation in the field of lifelong learning by providing information on education systems and policies and by producing studies on issues common to European education systems.
-It consists of 42 national unit based in 38 countries participating in the Erasmus+ programme (Member States, Albania, Bosnia and Herzegovina, Iceland, Liechtenstein, Montenegro, the former Yugoslav Republic of Macedonia, Norway, Turkey and Serbia).
-The coordinating unit is based in the EU Education, Audiovisual and Culture Executive Agency in Brussels.
+It consists of 42 national unit based in 37 countries participating in the Erasmus+ programme (Member States, Albania, Bosnia and Herzegovina, Iceland, Liechtenstein, Montenegro, North Macedonia, Norway, Turkey and Serbia).
+The coordinating unit is based in the Education and Culture Executive Agency in Brussels.

 The Eurydice network is a tool for collecting data on how the issues important for education systems are regulated in various European countries.
 Base on these data, the Network issues numerous publications (Thematic Reports, Facts and Figures, Key Data Series and Comparative studies).
 All publications are available in English at Eurydice network website and at EU Bookshop, while publications in Serbian can be found here.

 Apart from publications, at Eurydice network website you can access comprehensive descriptions of education systemsin Network member countries, by selecting either the country or topic that interests you.
 All information is available in English and, in some cases, in other European languages.
 Description of Serbian education system is also available in the Serbian language.

 The Foundation Tempus – Eurydice Network, in cooperation with the Ministry of Education, Science and Technological Development organized a conference “Digital Competencies in Initial Teacher Education” on July 4, 2019 in Belgrade.

 The conference was attended by approximately 100 participants from higher education and other institutions and organizations in Serbia.
 Participants from home and abroad spoke in plenary about the changes in the way we teach and learn in the digital era and the need to integrate digital competencies into initial teacher education.